-- that there is a bus commuting between the Feki and the ERBA,
+- that a bus shuttles between Feki and ERBA,

-- that first-semester introductory days, summer parties and other events take place,
+- that the introductory days for first semester students, the summer parties of the student councils and other events take place

 Once again you have two votes, both of them can be given to one person.

-Members of political parties assemble in this body - including the green-leftist "Bamberger Grün-Linke Studierendeninitiative" (BAGLS), the independent "Unabhängige Studierendeninitiative" (USI), the social-democratic "Juso-Hochschulgruppe Bamberg" (Jusos), the leftist "Die Linke" (SDS), the conservative group "Ring Christlich-Demokratischer Studenten" (RCDS) and the liberal group "Liberale Hochschulgruppe" (LHG).
-A total of 19 members discuss current university matters and publish statements.
+The student senators, four members of each student council (Fachschaft) as well as 17 members of political university-associated groups assemble in this body - including the green-leftist "Bamberger Grün-Linke Studierendeninitiative" (BAGLS), the independent "Unabhängige Studierendeninitiative" (USI), the social-democratic "Juso-Hochschulgruppe Bamberg" (Jusos), the leftist "Die Linke" (SDS), the conservative group "Ring Christlich-Demokratischer Studenten" (RCDS) and the liberal group "Liberale Hochschulgruppe" (LHG).
+A total of 35 members discuss current university matters and publish statements.

-For the convent, you have nineteen votes.
+For the student parliament members you vote directly, you have seventeen votes.
 A maximum of three votes can be given to one person.